skiadas/WebAppsCourse/notes/stack_various.md

 ### (A) Using Local Object

-These implementations all use an array `arr` to hold the stack values.

 This is the implementation we saw previously, here it is reproduced with a slight variation to avoid code duplication:

 ```javascript